Skip to main content

 Frequently Asked Questions

-COWBOY STATE BANK has a Bank Health Score of B (68/100).
+Cowboy State Bank has a Bank Health Score of B (68/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 15.98%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-COWBOY STATE BANK holds $47M in total assets and $42M in total deposits.
-It is located in RANCHESTER, WYOMING (FDIC Certificate #8725).
+Cowboy State Bank holds $47M in total assets and $42M in total deposits.
+It is headquartered in Ranchester, Wyoming (FDIC Certificate #8725).

-COWBOY STATE BANK has a Tier 1 capital ratio of 15.98%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 4.23%, and the return on assets is 1.06%.
+Cowboy State Bank has a Tier 1 capital ratio of 15.98%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 4.23%, and the return on assets is 1.06%.

 Yes.
-COWBOY STATE BANK is FDIC-insured (Certificate #8725).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Cowboy State Bank is FDIC-insured (Certificate #8725).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: